What is Menometrorrhagia?

 This is the most common cause of heavy bleeding during perimenopause.

-Polyps and fibroids are (usually) non-cancerous growths that can cause excessive bleeding.
+Polyps and fibroids are (usually) non-cancerous growths that can cause excessive bleeding, or bleeding between periods.
 They place pressure on the uterus, as well as the blood vessels where the growth occurs.

 In the case of heavy bleeding among older women, it could be Adenomyosis.
 The uterine lining grows into the muscles in the uterus.